danielnikonczuk/CourseService/README.md

 ## RUNNING INTEGRATION TESTS

 For purpose of this task I prepared a special docker-compose file to run integration tests independently of a IDE or OS.

-It spins up two containers for the service (web and db), and the third one that imports the tests and run them using .NET SDK.
+It spins up two containers for the service (web and db), and the third one that imports the tests and run them using .NET SDK against the web container.
+Integration tests share DB context as if they would use this service in parallel with other users.
+However all tests are written to be logically independent so they could resemble real scenarios as close as they can.
+At the beginning and end of test runs we clear up all DB tables.

+I resigned from unit tests for the sake of integrations tests.
+They have full functionality coverage and in my opinion it would be cumbersome to write unit tests to cover same code again just with mock-ups.

 1. To run integration tests container just run from the mail folder:
 ```